alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

+Although `Map` and `FlatMap` contain calls to `Run()`, those calls are inside the delegate stored by the newly returned `IO`.
+Calling `Map` or `FlatMap` therefore constructs another suspended computation; the inner calls occur only when that outer computation is run.

 `Pure` wraps an existing value. `Delay` suspends a computation.

 For an effect whose only interesting result is that it completed, use a one-value `Unit` type: